 - 1. Schedule the interview.
-This can take time so start early! - While some Leagues may prefer to meet their legislators and/or staff in person, it's fine to conduct these interviews through Zoom or some other online platform. - If a legislative district encompasses multiple League districts please coordinate your visit among the relevant local Leagues.
-The Local League Legislative Directory lists all of the local Leagues in each district (legislators will be updated post-canvass).
+This can take time so start early! - For offices up for election in November 2024 (that will be all Assemblymembers and State Senators in odd-numbered districts), please wait to schedule the interview until after the election. - While some Leagues may prefer to meet their legislators and/or staff in person, it's fine to conduct these interviews through Zoom or some other online platform. - If a legislative district encompasses multiple League districts please coordinate your visit among the relevant local Leagues.
+The Local League Legislative Directory lists all of the local Leagues in each district.
 If you wish to schedule separate interviews because you have different issues to discuss with a particular legislator, feel free to do so.